- Delna Avari

 The Fight Against COVID-19:

-As per a new UNESCO report, more than 290 million students across 13 countries have been affected by recent COVID-19 pandemic.
+As per a new UNESCO report, more than 290 million students across 13 countries have been affected by the recent COVID-19 pandemic.
 Thankfully, a number of online learning platforms and distance learning solutions have come to the rescue to contain and reduce the impact.
-This includes digitized LMS’, platforms with strong offline functionality, mobile applications, live video classes, collaboration platforms etc. India itself is home to 250 million students.
-In order tackle the crisis the country’s unicorn EduTech startup recently announced that its app and selected content will be made accessible to all K-12 Indians students until April end.
-This will in include preparation for JEE, NEET, CAT and IAS examinations as well.
-Other than startups, this pandemic is presenting an opportunity for tech companies like Apple (FT), Google (Google Classroom) and Microsoft (MS Teams) to help with the temporary transition to online learning for global educational institutions.
-This includes webinars, sharing modules which promote collaborative learning and learning on-the-go.
+This includes digitized LMS’, platforms with strong offline functionality, mobile applications, live video classes, collaboration platforms, etc. India itself is home to 250 million students.
+In order to tackle the crisis, the country’s unicorn EduTech startup recently announced that its app and selected content will be made accessible to all K-12 Indian students until April end.
+This will in include preparation for JEE, NEET, CAT, and IAS examinations as well.
+Other than startups, this pandemic is presenting an opportunity for tech companies like Apple (FT), Google (Google Classroom), and Microsoft (MS Teams) to help with the temporary transition to online learning for global educational institutions.
+This includes webinars and sharing modules which promote collaborative learning and learning on the go.
 However, this may not be feasible, especially for India, which has the highest internet shutdowns across the globe.
-Issues like wealth disparity, lack of infrastructure and regional languages mean that transitioning to a purely online system is still a work in progress.
+Issues like wealth disparity, lack of infrastructure, and regional languages mean that transitioning to a purely online system is still a work in progress.

-The future of learning in India looks increasingly connected and digital.
-Emerging trends like Skill-centric education, Edutainment, Learning on-the-go will have continued widespread implementation and adoption.
-MOOC’s, Big Data, Social Media, AR-VR are just some tech-led solutions powering the Education 4.0 revolution in India.
+The scope of education in India looks increasingly connected and digital.
+Emerging trends like Skill-centric education, Edutainment, and Learning on the go will have continued widespread implementation and adoption.
+MOOCs, Big Data, Social Media, and AR-VR are just some tech-led solutions powering the Education 4.0 revolution in India.
 Technology will continue serving as an enabler connecting students across economic and cultural boundaries, improving infrastructure as well as upskilling teachers and institutions.
-One thing is for certain, technology will pave the way for the future of learning in India.
+One thing is for certain; technology will pave the way for the future of learning in India.